MichaelS11/go-hx711/README.md

 * `sysfs` is implemented via [Periph](https://periph.io).
 * `/dev/gpiomem` is implemented via [go-rpio](https://github.com/stianeikeland/go-rpio)

 `sysfs` is enabled by default.
-To use `/dev/gpiomem` mappings, the tag `rpio` needs to be provided.
+To use `/dev/gpiomem` mappings, the tag `gpiomem` needs to be provided.

 ```
-go build -tags=rpio
+go build -tags=gpiomem
 ```

 ## Simple test to make sure scale is working